Sean Johnson (soccer): Professional

-International
+International career

 Johnson holds United States and Jamaican citizenships.
 He had brief tryouts with the Jamaican under-17 team in 2005 and under-20 team in 2008.

 Johnson was selected to the United States men's national under-20 team in 2009.
 He appeared in one match in the 2009 CONCACAF U-20 Championship and later took part in three friendly matches.
 He also participated in the 2009 FIFA U-20 World Cup as an unused substitute.

 Johnson was a member of the under-23 national team that participated in the 2012 Olympic Games qualifying tournament.
 After an injury to Bill Hamid, Johnson entered the game on the 39th minute of the last group match against El Salvador.

 Johnson earned his first senior cap for the United States national team entering as a halftime substitute in a friendly match against Chile on January 22, 2011.

 Johnson was named one of three goalkeepers assigned to the United States's 2013 CONCACAF Gold Cup roster by coach Jurgen Klinsmann.
 He served as second choice keeper to Nick Rimando during a pre-tournament friendly against Guatemala and for the duration of the tournament.
 Johnson earned his first senior national team start on July 17, 2013, in the final match of the group stage, recording a clean sheet in a 1–0 victory against rival Costa Rica.
 During that game he made a key save in the 80th minute which led to the US's winning goal.
 The start officially cap-tied the dual-national Johnson to the United States.

+On November 9, 2022, Johnson was named to the United States's roster for the 2022 FIFA World Cup.
+He did not play during the tournament, serving as a backup to Matt Turner.

+Johnson won the 2022-23 CONCACAF Nations League despite not playing during the tournament.

 Personal life

-His parents, Everet and Joy Johnson, are of Jamaican and African-American descent.
+His parents, Everet and Joy Johnson, are of Jamaican and African-American descent respectively.